Skip to main content

 Rookie Camp

-The PCA holds an annual Rookie Camp every February which brings together players who have recently signed their first professional cricket contract.
+The PCA holds an annual Rookie Camp every February at Edgbaston which brings together players who have recently signed their first professional cricket contract.

 The day-long initiative has been inducting players into the professional game since 2011, with the most recent event in 2025 welcoming 69 players into men’s and women’s cricket.